syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 ### Search with beginning text

-Search the matching items based on the starting text, and the first item which fits the user input in the drop down list, will be highlighted.
+Search the matching items based on the starting text, and the first item which fits the user input in the drop-down list, will be highlighted.

 The following examples show how to text searching functionality in single selection mode.